ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 = System Overview and Behaviour
 This section will overview the design of the system in greater detail as to what was provided in the _System Requirements and Hazard Analysis_ document.
 As mentioned before, this section will outline the underlying processes that occur while the OpenArcade controller is in use.
 This will include how sub-systems connect to each other, and the corresponding inputs and outputs of each of those sub-systems.
 == Systems Diagram (Updated)
-Between now and the previous deliverable, the system design been modified slightly to accurately showcase what the group plans on implement in greater detail to before.
+Between now and the previous deliverable, the system design been modified slightly to accurately showcase what the group plans on implementing in greater detail to before.

 @fig:fig1 shows the monitored/controlled inputs and outputs of each of the subsystems that are required for correct functionality of the OpenArcade controller.
 It can be noted that there is an increased degree of detail as to what is involved in the system.
 Along with the inner processes of each board being explained, the new changes include:
 #list(